Nikšići (tribe)

 The Nikšići (Никшићи) was one of the historical tribes in the Ottoman Sanjak of Herzegovina, constituting the Nikšić nahija.
 It was part of Old Herzegovina, that in 1858 was de facto incorporated into the Principality of Montenegro.
+The Nikšići appear in the historical record during the end of the 14th century and they were explicitly mentioned as Vlachs of Herzegovina and Zeta.

-Origins
+Name

-The Nikšići are mentioned alongside numerous Montenegrin and Herzegovinian tribes in the 14th and 15th archives from Dubrovnik and Kotor.
-While most of them are only described as katuns, the Nikšići themselves are explicitly referred to as Vlachs.
-The name Nikšić is a Slavic patronym derived from Nikša, the likely founder of the tribe.
+The name Nikšići is the plural of Nikšić, a Slavic patronym derived from Nikša, the likely founder of the tribe.
 Nikša is a hypocoristic of Nikola and was common during the Middle Ages in the littoral cities of Zeta and Dalmatia, especially in Dubrovnik.
-Another theory suggests that Nikšić comes from the Albanian diminutive Niksh, with the Slavic suffix -ić.
+The variant Nikša may derive from the Albanian diminutive Niksh which produced Nikšić with the Slavic suffix -ić.

 History

-The first mention of the tribe Nikšići comes from a Ragusan letter to Jelena Balšić dated 1399.
-In the same year they are mentioned as "Nikšić of Zeta" (Nichsich de Zenta) in Kotoran documents.
-In 1447 it was recorded that they had captured a Ragusan messenger and sold him to the Turks.
+The Nikšići are mentioned alongside numerous Montenegrin and Herzegovinian tribes in the 14th and 15th century archives from Dubrovnik and Kotor.
+While most of them are only described as katuns, the Nikšići themselves are explicitly referred to as Vlachs.
+The first reference to the tribe in historical records comes from a letter from Ragusan merchants to Jelena Balšić dated 6 August 1399, where they are mentioned as Vlachs (vlasi nikšiki).
+Around the same time they are also mentioned as "Nikšić of Zeta" (Nichsich de Zenta) in documents from Kotor.
+In 1447 it was reported that they had captured a Ragusan messenger and sold him to the Turks.
 In 1455 they are listed among tribes and villages in Zeta who signed an agreement with Venetians in Vranjina.

 The tribe was led by the vojvoda, which had been established after conflicts within the tribe as a compromise.
 They simultaneously used the name Onogošti until 17th century and further.

-The burning of Saint Sava's remains after the Banat Uprising provoked revolts in other regions against the Ottomans.
+The burning of Saint Sava's remains after the Banat Uprising provoked Serbs to revolt in other regions against the Ottomans.
 Grdan, the vojvoda of Nikšić, organized revolt with Serbian Patriarch Jovan Kantul.
 In 1596, an uprising broke out in Bjelopavlići, then spread to Drobnjaci, Nikšići, Piva and Gacko (see: Serb Uprising of 1596–97).
-It was suppressed due to lack of foreign support.
+It was suppressed due to a lack of foreign support.